-CREDIT(S) Added by St.2014, c.
+Added by St.2014, c.
 260, § 5, eff.
 July 1, 2015.
-Current through Chapter 283, except 165 and 264, of the 2014 2nd Annual Session

 <[Text of section added by 2014, 260, Sec.
 18 effective July 1, 2015.
 See 2014, 260, Sec.
 50.]>

 The chief justice of the trial court department shall provide training on the issue of domestic violence and sexual violence in the commonwealth, at least once biannually, to all appropriate court personnel of the municipal, district, probate and family, juvenile and superior courts throughout the commonwealth, including but not limited to judges, clerks of court, probation officers, court officers, security officers and guardians ad litem.
 Such training shall include, but not be limited to, the dissemination of information concerning: